 Are student loans worth it?

-Taking out money to pay for college is a tough decision, especially if you’re worried about eventually paying it back.
-With tuition costs rising, students are taking on more and more debt, and those student loans could make it harder to save for other financial goals after graduation.
+Borrowing money to pay for college is a tough decision, especially if you’re worried about eventually paying it back.
+With tuition costs and the general cost of living rising, students are taking on more and more debt– a monthly burden that could make it harder to achieve financial goals after graduation.
+It’s not uncommon for American undergraduates to borrow between $30,000 and $40,000 in student loans to complete a bachelor’s degree.

 So, are student loans worth it?
-Your financial situation, how much aid you qualify for and the return on investment of your major are all factors you need to consider to determine the answer to that question.
+Your financial situation, how much aid you qualify for, shifting prospects in your career field and the return on investment of your major are all factors you need to consider when determining the answer to that question.

 Questions to ask yourself before borrowing

-- What’s the ROI on my preferred major?
+What’s the return on investment (ROI) for my preferred degree program?

 Your designated career path starts with your major.
 Some jobs don’t pay as well as others, which means that if you pick one that doesn’t have a high income attached, you may spend a long time paying off your loans or struggle to make payments.